markcoatsworth/readthedocs/docs/man-pages/condor_submit.rst

  run\_as\_owner = <True \| False>
     A boolean value that causes the job to be run under the login of the submitter, if supported by the joint configuration of the submit and execute machines.
-On Unix platforms, this defaults to ``True``, and on Windows platforms, it defaults to ``False``.
+On Unix platforms, this defaults to True, and on Windows platforms, it defaults to False.
 May not be used with **load\_profile**.
 See the HTCondor manual Platform-Specific
     Information chapter for administrative details on configuring Windows to support this option.